ti-cortex-m4/demo-java-virtual-threads2/readme.md

    .name("a virtual thread")
    .inheritInheritableThreadLocals(false)
    .uncaughtExceptionHandler((t, e) -> System.out.printf("Thread %s failed with exception %s", t, e));
-System.out.println(builder.getClass().getName()); // java.lang.ThreadBuilders$VirtualThreadBuilder

 Thread thread = builder.start(() -> System.out.println("run"));
-System.out.println(thread.getClass().getName()); // java.lang.VirtualThread
 thread.join();
 ```

-<sub>For the platform thread builder, you can specify additional parameters: thread group, <em>daemon</em> flag, priority, and stack size.
-Unlike platform threads, virtual threads are <em>daemon</em> threads and have a fixed thread priority that cannot be changed.</sub>
+<sub>For the platform thread builder, you can specify additional parameters: thread group, <em>daemon</em> flag, priority, and stack size. </sub>

 The _static factory method_ allows you to create a virtual thread with default parameters by specifying only a _Runnable_ task.
 (Note that by default, the virtual thread name is empty).

 ```
 Thread thread = Thread.startVirtualThread(() -> System.out.println("run"));
-System.out.println(thread.getClass().getName()); // java.lang.VirtualThread
 thread.join();
 ```

 The _thread factory_ allows you to create virtual threads by specifying a _Runnable_ task to the instance of the _ThreadFactory_ interface.
 The parameters of virtual threads are determined by the current state of the thread builder from which this factor is created.
-(Note that the thread factory is thread-safe and the thread builder is not).
+(Note that the thread factory is thread-safe but the thread builder is not).

 ```
 Thread.Builder builder = Thread.ofVirtual();
 ThreadFactory threadFactory = builder.factory();
-System.out.println(threadFactory.getClass().getName()); // java.lang.ThreadBuilders$VirtualThreadFactory

 Thread thread = threadFactory.newThread(() -> System.out.println("run"));
-System.out.println(thread.getClass().getName()); // java.lang.VirtualThread
 thread.join();
 ```